 Future Competencies.
 These competencies are likely to become important to a role in the future.
 They have the potential to support adapting to changes in the industry, economy, and society.
 Competencies were selected based on job analysis information and/or client endorsements.

 Using the LeaderBase

-SIGMA’s LeaderBase can be used to supplement existing role requirements or provide a foundation for positions that currently do not have their own role requirements.
-You can use Success Profiles in a variety of ways:
+SIGMA’s LeaderBase can be used to supplement existing role requirements or provide a foundation for positions that currently do not have their own requirements specified.
+Essentially, SIGMA’s LeaderBase allows you to quickly access a thorough job analysis, which can benefit your organization in a variety of ways:

 Hiring: Success Profiles allow you to attract and identify top talent.
 You can use them to define positions so that you know a good fit when you see one.

-Succession Planning: You can use Core and future competencies to identify candidates for succession, as well as target areas for grooming and development.
+Succession Planning: You can use core and future competencies to identify candidates for succession, as well as target areas for growth and development.

 Team Building: You can use Success Profiles to balance teams, clarify roles, and establish common expectations.